Formal fallacy: Common examples

 "That creature" may well be a bird, but the conclusion does not follow from the premises.
-Certain other animals also have beaks, for example: an octopus and a squid both have beaks, some turtles and cetaceans have beaks.
+Certain other animals also have beaks, such as turtles.
 Errors of this type occur because people reverse a premise.
 In this case, "All birds have beaks" is converted to "All beaked animals are birds."
 The reversed premise is plausible because few people are aware of any instances of beaked creatures besides birds—but this premise is not the one that was given.
 In this way, the deductive fallacy is formed by points that may individually appear logical, but when placed together are shown to be incorrect.